How do I contact you or make an appointment?

 Following a brief discussion to check that the service is broadly suitable to meet your needs you will be offered an appointment to come for a psychology assessment.
 The service will not offer to see individuals for any issue that we believe to be out of our area of competence/expertise.

 What will happen at the first appointment?

-You will meet with a clinical psychologist for one hour for an initial assessment session.
+You will meet with a clinical psychologist for fifty minutes for an initial assessment session.
 This will involve talking about the difficulties that are concerning you, at a pace that feels comfortable for you and starting to think about whether psychological therapy sessions could help you.
 If the outcome of the assessment session is that therapy could be helpful then you will be offered sessions.
 It is your decision as to whether you wish to accept this offer.
 There will be no ‘hard sell’ and you will not be pressured in any way, that would not be considered professional conduct for a clinical psychologist.

 Is what I tell you confidential?